kmshin1397/Artiatomi-Docker/README.md

 ### A quick introduction to Docker

 Docker is a tool which simplifies the software development and distribution process using containers.
 A container is an isolated unit of software and its dependencies designed to be portable and reliably compatible with varying computing environments.
 In the case of Artiatomi and this package, whenever the start_artia.sh script is called, it will spawn a Docker container on your machine which already contains Artiatomi and all of its dependencies.
 Simply put, this container will act as an isolated, virtual machine (it's not really a virtual machine in the traditional sense but that is beyond the scope of this introduction) which can run Artiatomi and has access to any files on the local machine you give it access to.
-You will be able to SSH into the Artiatomi container, or just open bash shells into it as with any other "remote" machine.
+You will be able to SSH into the Artiatomi container, or just open bash shells into it (the **open\_artia\_shell.sh** script can do this for you) as with any other "remote" machine.

 ### Setting up artiatomi-tools